For Restaurants

 Punch charges per organization, not per location or per employee.
 Owners never count against your seat cap.
 A six-person team pays for six seats whether they work at one shop or three.
 No per-server fees, no per-location surcharges, no surprise upgrades when you hire.

-• Geofenced punch in/out at every location
+• Geofenced punch-in at every location

 Set each location's address as its own work area, with its own radius.
 Staff have to be on-premises at the right location to punch in.
-Location is captured at the moment of punch — no continuous tracking, no background location.
+Location is captured at the moment of punch, no continuous tracking, no background location.

 • Weekly or bi-weekly pay periods